leolanese/Functional-Programming-buzzwords/README.md

 An immutable object is an object that can’t be modified after it’s created.
 Conversely, a mutable object is any object which can be modified after it’s created.

+#### Immutable Object:
+An immutable object is an object whose state doesn't change after creation.

 #### Recursion:
 A recursive function is a function that quite simply calls itself.